We invite you to join us in the graduate study of psychology. We offer programs in six areas:

 |Social-Industrial/ Organizational Psychology||Jan.
 15|

-If you're applying to begin one of our six graduate programs in fall 2021, please note the following:
+If you are applying to begin one of our six graduate programs in fall 2022, please note the following:

-- You won't be required to submit your Graduate Record Exam (GRE) score, though you can choose to do so if you wish.
+- You are not required to submit your Graduate Record Exam (GRE) score, although you can choose to do so if you wish.

 We're committed to communicating clearly with you during this challenging time.
 If you have any questions, we recommend emailing the director of your program of interest.
 You can find their name and email address on the program page.